2020PB/police-brutality/reports/New York.md

 The individual has been charged with inciting a riot, attempted assault, disorderly conduct, and harassment.

-tags: tackle, punch, arrest, abuse-of-power, protestor
+tags: tackle, punch, arrest, abuse-of-power, protester

 id: ny-newyorkcity-96